iaiamomo/TSC-mdp-experiments/README.md

-# Industrial API composition via Policy-based techiques - Chip Supply Chain Case Study

-Implementation of a tool to compose Industral API of the manufacturing actorsvia Markov Decision Processes.

-Results of the experiments can be found in [chip_experimental_results](chip_experimental_results).
-Some results referring to the computation of the composition MDP can be null as we serialize the MDP in a pickle file so we do not have to recompute it each time.

-Graphical representations of the target and the composition MDP (`xsmall` size) can be found in [debug](docs/notebooks/debug.ipynb) notebook.

-## How to replicate the experiments
+# Orchestration of services in Smart Manufacturing through automated synthesis - Stochastic policy approaches

+Repository containing the case studies and the experimental results of the stochastic policy approaches (target automata and LTLf) for the paper "Orchestration of services in Smart Manufacturing through automated synthesis".

+## Chip

+## Ceramic

+## Motor

+## Experiments

-The experiments can be replicated either using Docker or from source code.
-We suggest to use Docker.
+The experiments can be replicated using Docker.

 #### Configuration file
-The configuration file [config.json](docs/notebooks/config.json) containing basic information needed to run the experiments.
+The configuration file  `config.json` in each case study folder, contains basic information needed to run the experiments.
 An example with information of the key-value pairs is given below.
 ```json
 {
     "mode": "automata",   //type of the target, accepted values are ["automata", "ltlf"]